How to Use This Calculator

 Review your results

-The calculator displays six cards: Body Fat Percentage, Lean Mass Percentage, Body Fat Category, Est. BMI (from BF%), Ideal Body Fat Range, and Waist-to-Neck Ratio.
+The calculator displays six primary cards and an interactive insights panel detailing Body Fat Percentage, Lean Mass Percentage, Body Fat Category, Est. BMI, Ideal Body Fat Range, and Waist-to-Neck Ratio.

 Example Calculation